 3. Hitting or Kicking the Dogs

-The urge to stop dogs fighting often leads to people acting out in instinctive ways without considering dangers.
+The urge to stop dogs from fighting often leads to people acting out in instinctive ways without considering the dangers.
 As with grabbing dogs by the collar, any body parts inserted within the invisible "bubble" around two fighting dogs, can risk getting bitten.
 Also consider that, when dogs feel pain, some dogs may bite more strongly rather than let go.

 4. Cutting off Air Supply

 Some owners may have heard about grabbing the biting dog by the collar and twisting it in an attempt to cut off the dog’s airflow.
 As the dog starts suffocating, he will have to eventually get a breath of air, and in order to do so, he will have to get rid of his hold.
 However, again, this is a rather unsafe and brutal method as it may harm the dog and requires getting your hands too close to the dog's face which may lead to a redirected bite.

 Also known as a parting stick, a break stick is an object that can be inserted between a dog's teeth to encourage the dog to let go.
 While this can be effective, it can sometimes lead to broken teeth, and, as with the other unsafe methods listed here, there are chances that, as soon as the gripping dog's jaws are pried open, he or she will manage to attack the person using the break stick.